Salt & Wind Travel

 Fennel Wine Pairing

 The anise flavor of fennel can be puzzling for some when it comes to food and wine pairing, but it doesn’t need to be.
 To complement raw fennel, opt for Sauvignon Blanc (noticing a trend here?!), Pinot Gris, or Sémillon.
-If the fennel is roasted as a side dish or alongside roasted meat, it also works well with Barbera since that grape is known for having an anise note.
+If the fennel is roasted as a side dish or alongside roasted meat, it also pairs well with Barbera, as that grape is known for its anise note.

 Perfect Pairing: Fennel Mascarpone Brie Puff Pastry Bites With Pinot Gris

-Finally, let’s not forget the berry that California is best known for strawberries.
+Finally, let’s not forget the berry for which California is best known: strawberries.
 While strawberries are grown year-round in parts of Southern California, they come into the market across the state in the spring.
 Our go-to wine pairing with strawberries is sparkling rosé, which feels particularly festive if you’re toasting a spring holiday!

 Perfect Pairing: Strawberry Cardamom Tartlets with Rosé Sparkling Wine